timbuktuvariance/hylia/src/posts/engineering-education.md

 ---
 Engaging Students with Engineering Activities

-This article is based on the work done by educators in the local community of Hilltown and Stobswell.
+This article is based on an educational project led by educators from the local community of Hilltown and Stobswell.

-It gathered educators, teachers and local organisations to disucss and promote engineering and technology resources and activities.
+The project gathered educators, teachers and local organisations to discuss and promote engineering and technology resources and activities with young people

 A website was created to promote the work: